 October 11th and I run again for the first time since the accident.
 Very smooth and still with my leg swollen, I do 5 km.
 A little longer the next day and I still have some discomfort.
 I dedicate the next days to gain a little more confidence in a very smooth way.

-The last week of October and I start the preparation.
-Six weeks are left, the last one of them being "tapering", so there are only five of effective training.
+Last week of October and the preparation begins.
+There are six weeks to go, the last of them being "tapering", so there are only five weeks of effective training.
 Little by little...

 Before the race

 When running at home there is not much to prepare, you don't have to travel to the race site, prepare luggage or anything else, just pick up the bib and go to rest (and eat pasta).
 In my case I did it the other way around, first I ate pasta and then I went to pick up the bib, being one of the first to do so.

 Waiting for the collection I saw perfectly the international character of this race, and that is that almost half of the participants were European citizens ... and many others who were directly from outside Europe.
 Well because they reside on the Costa del Sol, but also because they come expressly to this race.
 The sun of Malaga in December is a great attraction for many of those who are not used to the temperatures here from time to time we enjoy.
 And certainly when I was picking up my bib few nationals were there.
 In front I had two English, on my right a couple of Russian girls, on my left three Moroccans and leaving 4 or 5 Germans.

 The runner's fair was at the Martin Carpena Stadium, a place where I've seen many basketball games, but they had made the track disappear for the occasion.
 Instead, a few varied stands that are always fun to visit, although here you can still see that this marathon is not yet a very well known event.
 There were no big brands or tremendously eye-catching stands, those expenses are reserved for other big races.

 The runner's bag does not stand out either because of its depth, besides the usual T-shirt the thing gave to make a soup with cereals.